Randy Arozarena Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads MLB with a collective 10 strikeouts per nine innings.
+- The 10 strikeouts per nine innings put together by the White Sox pitching staff paces the league.

-- The White Sox have a 5.76 team ERA that ranks 29th across all MLB pitching staffs.
+- The White Sox have a 5.65 team ERA that ranks 29th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.